Commands¶

 -e, --deploy-environment <env-name>

-Manually specify the name of the deploy environment.
+Manually specify the name of the deploy

 --no-color Disable color in Runway's logs.

 --tag <tag>...
 Select modules by tag or tags.
+This option

-build a list of tags that are treated as "AND".
+list of tags that are treated as "AND".

-(e.g. "--tag <tag1> --tag <tag2>" would select
+(e.g. "--tag <tag1> --tag <tag2>" would

-all modules with BOTH tags).
+select all modules with BOTH tags).

 --verbose Display Runway verbose logs.